 A program is in place to facilitate harmonization of the requirements for manufacture and supply of pharmaceutical medicinal products in the U.S., EU, and Japan, the three trade areas where requirements are most formally established.
-This program, under the auspices of the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH), has made some progress with respect to definitions, but much remains to be done in terms of implementation.
-Guidances (29) presently established include:
+This program, under the auspices of the International Conference on Harmonisation (ICH), has made some progress with respect to definitions, but much remains to be done in terms of implementation.
+Guidances19 presently established include: